 As the Coronavirus spreads rapidly around the world, we get mixed signals from those responsible for informing the public.
 From medical professionals to government officials, the narrative published doesn’t seem to match the reports of what’s actually happening.

-Chinese officials claim to have things well in hand and praise as heroes the medical professionals on the ground dealing with the epidemic.
-According to Business Insider, experts at the CDC say that the Coronavirus is far less of a threat to Americans than the flu, and the World Health Organization has yet to declare this globe-spanning outbreak a pandemic.
+experts at the CDC say that the Coronavirus is far less of a threat to Americans than the flu, and the World Health Organization has yet to declare this globe-spanning outbreak a pandemic.
 “When we think about the relative danger of this new coronavirus and influenza, there’s just no comparison,” says William Schaffer, a vaccine expert at Vanderbilt University Medical Center.

 But then we look at the spread of the illness and the reactions of both government officials and medical professionals.
 China has quarantined Wuhan and 11 other cities, locking them down and forbidding travel in or out.
 Still the virus spreads.
 Nine additional countries now have confirmed cases, and while only a single case in Washington and another in Chicago, IL have been confirmed so far, at least 63 other people spread out over 22 states are being monitored out of suspicion of infection.

 We’re getting conflicting reports from medical professionals as well.
 As Liberty Nation’s Mark Angelides wrote:

 “Dr. Guan Yi, who initiated the research into the SARS outbreak in 2003, has been to Wuhan.
 Upon returning to Hong Kong, he immediately isolated himself, telling Caixin News that this Coronavirus strain – and the spreading of it – could be ten times more severe than that of SARS.”